Case Studies

 Voice notes

-A Mac app records voice, transcribes locally with Whisper, classifies via Claude Agent SDK, and stores in recording buckets that a search engine indexes.
+A Mac app records voice, transcribes locally, classifies notes through an agent SDK, and stores them in recording buckets that a search engine indexes.

 Project improvement